adelsz/pgtyped/README.md

 SELECT * FROM books WHERE id = :bookId;
 ```

-PgTyped parses the SQL file extracting all queries and generating strictly typed TS queries in `users/queries.ts`:
+PgTyped parses the SQL file, extracting all queries and generating strictly typed TS queries in `books/queries.ts`:

 ```ts
 /** Types generated for queries found in "src/books/queries.sql" */